AlbertWeichselbraun/davify/README.md

   --file-url-pattern FILE_URL_PATTERN
                         Patterns used to retrieve the created file --clean-directory     Remove outdated files from the given directory.
+  --archive-name ARCHIVE_NAME, -n ARCHIVE_NAME
+                        An optional file name for the created archive.
   --setup               Setup WebDAV connection.
 ```